 - “When do I use them?”

 Unfortunately, we have been taught to “stay within the lines.”
 In workshops, drawing a stick figure is just as effective as drawing a well-proportioned figure.
 The idea is to communicate.
 We need to be able to express ourselves and know that content is more important than presentation.
 Facilitators need to become comfortable both drawing images and using the graphics in gathering ideas as well as asking the participants to draw out their ideas.
-Learning some simple techniques and becoming comfortable drawing simple lines and circles helps us find the “child within” to permit us to use graphics.
+Learning some simple approaches and becoming comfortable drawing simple lines and circles helps us find the “child within” to permit us to use graphics.

-It is not enough to be comfortable drawing pictures.
+Therefore, it is not enough to be comfortable drawing pictures.
 One key problem with graphics and workshops is “When do I use them and how?”.
 Knowing ‘which graphic format to use when’ is important for a facilitator.
 Using a matrix to define a vision is ineffective.
 Using a drawing to identify roles and responsibilities becomes too complex.
 The graphic is the means to an end.
 Knowing the end and finding the appropriate means makes for a more effective workshop.
 Realize that graphic formats help people think through a problem and help in developing consensual solutions.

 Use different graphics at different points to help an organization develop a strategic plan—a vision of where they are going.
 Drawings help with vision and mission (The ‘Coat-of-arms’ tool works wonderfully for a mission).
 Lists help develop objectives, strategies, and critical success factors.
-As a compliment, illustrate your entire strategic plan as an evolving mandala by creating a mural with various elements placed as we develop them.
+As a complement, illustrate your entire strategic plan as an evolving mandala by creating a mural with various elements placed as we develop them.

 Do’s and Don’ts